SmarterServices/ss-bootstrap-component/README.md

 ```

-Then add the directive in your html file
+Then add the directive in your html file.
+2 divs are needed along with the directive as shown here.

 ```
-<label for="assessment-group-picker">Multi Select</label>

 <div class="assessment-group-picker">
     <ss-multi-select selectedgroups="selectedOptions" allgroups="allOptions" check-changes="checkChanges()"/>
 </div>

+<div class="selected-options">Showing Selected Options</div>

 ```